yoni206/ar-class-2024-hw3/README.md

 print only the first and last literals.
 If your derivation happened to use `z=w` (e.g. for a redundant TOP-LEVEL application), then it will also be included in the output.

-You should aim that for at least some inputs, the output is a strict subset of the input.
+You should aim that for at least some inputs, the list in the output is a strict subset of the input.